lhazlewood/scrapi/README.md

 ```

 but it's not, causing confusion.
 Additionally, [RFC 8017, Section 3.2.2](https://datatracker.ietf.org/doc/html/rfc8017#section-3.2) is explicit that the extra 'multi primes' are purely optional, and this could have easily been modeled
-in Java as `RSAPrivateKey` with one sub-interface `MultiPrimeRSAPrivateKey` where the
+in Java as `RSAPrivateKey` with one sub-interface `CrtRSAPrivateKey` where the
-latter has an empty collection if addtional r>=3 primes are not necessary.
+latter has an empty collection if addtional r >= 3 primes are not necessary.
 A separate peer / non-polymorphic type is not needed at all when a simple empty collection check
 would suffice.

 Consequently, scrapi adopts the simpler, polymorphic, and intuitive alternative to support when RSA multi-prime private keys may be used:

 ```
 RsaPrivateKey
-|-- MultiPrimeRsaPrivateKey
+|-- CrtRsaPrivateKey
 ```